In its fifth year, the Anne Voss-Bark Memorial Award 2019 is now open to students.

 What does a previous winner say?

-Dr Janina Gray, Head of Science at S&TC, says,
+Dr Janina Gray, Head of Science & Environmental Policy at S&TC, says,

-“Vicky is a fantastic example of why this Award is so important and offers such an amazing opportunity for young fisheries/aquatic students to gain unbeatable insight into the world of water conservation, and putting theory into action”.
+“William is a perfect example of why this Award is such amazing opportunity for young fisheries and aquatic scientists to gain unbeatable insight into the world of water conservation, and putting theory into action”.

 Who was Ann Voss-Bark?